Cedars/JSS-Scripts/README.md

 ## Configuration Profile Scoping

-There are two kinds of Configuration Profile scopes:
+There are three kinds of Configuration Profile scopes:

 * Universal Profiles
 * Conditional Profiles
+* User-scoped Profiles

 Universal Profiles are scoped to all (student) iPads unconditionally.
-Conditional Profiles are scoped to certain groups of users or devices based on certain conditions.
+Conditional Profiles are scoped to certain groups of devices based on certain conditions expressed in Smart Groups.

+User-scoped profiles are scoped to users rather than to devices.
+This ensures that unconfigured devices still have the appropriate security profiles applied without any personal information - such as email addresses - being on the device.